jackkoenig/bloop-incremental-compile/README.md

 $ ./script.sh
 ```

-This will run bloop 1.3.0-RC1 3 times as a command-line utility via bloop.Cli.
+This will run bloop 1.3.2 three times as a command-line utility via bloop.Cli.

 1. Full compile
 2. Apply minor patch and incrementally recompile